Pending Wisconsin Supreme Court decision on whether to add Green Party ticket to the presidential ballot upends election preparations

 In a state that Trump won by just under 23,000 votes four years ago — less than a percentage point — a third-party candidate could attract a difference-making number of votes.
 In 2016, Green Party presidential candidate Jill Stein won more than 30,000 votes in Wisconsin.

-Hawkins suggested in an interview that supporters of President Trump had helped the Green Party ticket with its legal claim before the state Supreme Court.
+Hawkins suggested in an interview that Trump supporters had helped the Green Party ticket with its legal claim before the state Supreme Court.
 The party’s petition was filed by attorneys from the Milwaukee-based von Briesen & Roper law firm, which has a history of representing Wisconsin Republicans.

 “You get help where you can find it,” Hawkins told The Washington Post when asked whether Republicans had financed the legal action.
 “They have their reasons and we have ours.”